release-it/release-it/README.md

 npm install awesome-pkg@beta    # Installs v2.0.0-beta.1
 ```

-You can still override e.g. the npm tag being used:
+You can still override individual options, e.g. the npm tag being used:

 ```
 release-it --preRelease=rc --npm.tag=next
 ```

-See [semver.org](http://semver.org) for more details.
+See [semver.org](http://semver.org) for more details about semantic versioning.

 ## Custom or Conventional Changelog

 ### Recommended Bump

-If your project follows for example the [Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), the special `conventional:angular` increment shorthand can be used to get the recommended bump based on the commit messages:
+If your project follows conventions, such as the [Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), the special `conventional:angular` increment shorthand can be used to get the recommended bump based on the commit messages:

 ```
 {